brunorr/brunorr.github.io/_posts/2019-02-28-badusb-digispark.md

 With Digispark costing around $1 and Micro Pro around $3, and mostly important, i could find both of these in my country, no need for imports.

-That's enough talking, let's go to the fun part... but first:
+But that's enough of talking, let's go to the fun part... but first:

 {: .box-warning}